vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 Thanks to Eric Chen.
 His blog post "Fine-tuning Mask-RCNN using PyTorch" helped demystify the Pytorch Kask-RCNN workflow for me.
 Using a Pytorch based workflow was key to being able to easily train and deploy this model.

+Thanks to Guanshuo Xu.
+It was from his 10th place Covid-19 Kaggle Competition solution that I got the idea to assign a bounding box to an entire normal image.
+By doing this the model is able to predict a label for images without objects.

 Also many thanks to all the researchers who so generously made their chest x-ray datasets publicly available.

 <br>